Debt to Income Ratio

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Loan Qualification Calculator.

 Just Guidelines

-Don't forget these ratios are only guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.